JHogenboom/VertiGO-Fluoroscopy-Registration/ExampleData/Patient_alpha/fluoroscopy/ready/processed (output)/README.md

-Will contain the essed fluoroscopy image.
+Will contain the processed fluoroscopy image.

 The file extension can be defined in RegisterImage.py under OutputExtension and should be supported by ITK.